orb-lang/qor/doc/md/core/cluster/actor.md

 # Actor

-  A collection of useful functions for Actors\.
+  A collection of useful functions for Actors.

-What constitutes an Actor in cluster, and therefore in bridge, is a work in progress\.
-It is a role, more than an interface or a specific type of object\.
+What constitutes an Actor in cluster, and therefore in bridge, is a work in progress.
+It is a role, more than an interface or a specific type of object.

 ## Premise

-  One of the distinguishing characteristics of an Actor is that they are singular\.
+  One of the distinguishing characteristics of an Actor is that they are singular.

-This means that only one reference to an Actor should exist, and only the holder of that reference should call the Actor directly\.
+This means that only one reference to an Actor should exist, and only the holder of that reference should call the Actor directly.

-Lua offers no way to enforce this, so we'll just have to be careful\.
+Lua offers no way to enforce this, so we'll just have to be careful.

-Other communication must take place through various proxies\.
-We have the [Window](https://gitlab.com/special-circumstance/core/-/blob/trunk/doc/md/window/window.md), which offers a proxy table with fine\-grained access to the underlying Actor's table, and the [mailbox](https://gitlab.com/special-circumstance/core/-/blob/trunk/doc/md/mailbox/mailbox.md), a two\-way queue for message passing\.
+Other communication must take place through various proxies.
+We have the [[Window][@:window/window]], which offers a proxy table with fine-grained access to the underlying Actor's table, and the [[mailbox][@:mailbox/mailbox]], a two-way queue for message passing.

-There will inevitably be methods and functions useful in constructing and implementing Actors\.
-I have one so far, hence this module\.
+There will inevitably be methods and functions useful in constructing and implementing Actors.
+I have one so far, hence this module.

-#### \_base
+#### _base

 ```lua
 local _base = require "core:_base"
 local iscallable = assert(_base.iscallable)
 ```
 ## actor library

 ```lua
 local act = {}
 ```

-### act\.borrowmethod\(actor, method\)
+### act.borrowmethod(actor, method)

-  This function takes an Actor and a method, and returns a closure which a\) will call the method with the Actor as the first parameter and b\) will not retain a strong reference to the Actor\.
+  This function takes an Actor and a method, and returns a closure which a) will call the method with the Actor as the first parameter and b) will not retain a strong reference to the Actor.

-The method may be either a callable or a string\.
-A callable is used directly, and a string is used at call\-time to retrieve a method from the Actor and call it\.
+The method may be either a callable or a string.
+A callable is used directly, and a string is used at call-time to retrieve a method from the Actor and call it.

-Both options are provided, because with the callable, it doesn't have to be an actual method on a field of the Actor, and with the string, the method itself can change and will still be called\.
+Both options are provided, because with the callable, it doesn't have to be an actual method on a field of the Actor, and with the string, the method itself can change and will still be called.

-We do this with an anonymous index table and a weak attribute table, which we use to retrieve the Actor and method if they haven't gone out of scope\.
+We do this with an anonymous index table and a weak attribute table, which we use to retrieve the Actor and method if they haven't gone out of scope.

 ```lua
 local __act_mth_attr = setmetatable({}, { __mode = 'kv' })